maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 # A word of thanks

-The first thing they teach you in any decent CS 101 class is that just about every interesting property of computer programs is uncomputable due to the halting problem (if you can't even determine if a program will ever halt, clearly you can't compute its time complexity) - thanks Turing!
+The first thing they teach you in any decent CS 101 class is that just about every interesting property of computer programs is uncomputable due to the halting problem (if you can't even determine if a program will ever halt, clearly you can't compute its time complexity), thus guaranteeing [full employment](https://en.wikipedia.org/wiki/Full_employment_theorem) for computer scientists and mathematicians - thanks Turing!

 # What is algorithmic analysis?